UnLMTD007/CM2SaaS_Backup/README.md

 **5. Import Application into SaaS Tenant Admin private space**

  - Why: Admin Private Space used as Drop-Off location for all App Objects
- - How To: Can be performed by Qlik-CLI, Manually thru GUI or Qlik Application Automation
+ - How To: Can be performed by Qlik-CLI and Manually thru GUI

    - Qlik-CLI
    `qlik app import --file "C:\tmp\MyNewFile.qvf" --mode autoreplace`